pepkit/pepspec/docs/looper/tutorial/initialize.md

 - **Tweak the command on-the-fly**.
 The `--command-extra` arguments allow you to pass extra arguments to every command straight through from looper.
 See [parameterizing pipelines](parameterizing-pipelines.md).

+!!! tip "Summary"
+    - To use looper, you'll need to have data, metadata, a pipeline (with pipeline interface), and a looper configuration file.
+    - Looper is best suited for data that is split into samples, where you're trying to run a pipeline independently on each sample.
+    - Once you've configured everything correctly, you run your samples with the command `looper run`.